City of Carrollton, TX

 Home MenuMuseum & Historic Advisory Committee

-MHAC generally meets in January, March, May, July, September, and November at 6:00 p.m. on the 2nd Wednesday at Crosby Recreation Center, 1610 E. Crosby Rd.
-All meetings are open to the public, and MHAC always welcomes any interested visitors.
+MHAC generally meets in January, March, May, July, September, and November at 6:00 p.m. on the second Wednesday at Crosby Recreation Center, 1610 E. Crosby Rd.

-| March 12, 2025 |
+November 12, 2025

 Minutes from previous meetings are available at City Hall.